ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 reproducible builds will require tools to be kept locked at a certain version to work.

+As with any versioning problem, there are strategies to work around these problems such as semantic versioning or trunk based-development templates that can be rolled forward.

 ## Conclusions

 Pipelines are policy imposed across a microservice architectures and